 Children, we are all really looking forward to a great year with you.
 We hope that you are ready for lots of hard work and lots of fun!

-We will open the classroom door at 8:35 every morning and close it at 8:50, when we will do the register.
-When, you arrive, please organise your belongings sensibly and start your morning activity (there will be instructions on the board).
-At the end of the day, we will dismiss you between 3:10 and 3:25.
+We will open the classroom door at 8:40 every morning and close it at 8:50, when we will do the register.
+When, you arrive, please organise your belongings sensibly and start your morning maths.
+At the end of the day, we will dismiss you between 3:10 and 3:20.

-P.E. will be on a Monday and Friday during the first term, although this occasionally changes, so please could you make sure that you have a full P.E. kit (white t-shirt, black shorts, trainers and a change of socks for girls wearing tights) in school every day.
+P.E. will be on a Monday all term, although this occasionally changes, so please could you make sure that you have a full P.E. kit (white t-shirt, black shorts, trainers and a change of socks for girls wearing tights) in school every day.
 Please could you ask your adults at home to check that all items of P.E. kit, including your P.E. bag, are clearly labelled with your name.

 Year 3 Class Teacher

 Parents and carers, we appreciate how much time and effort you have already put in to supporting your child with their learning and hope that this continues into Key Stage 2.
 Here is some information which we will obviously also share with the children: